Shiaoming/ALIKE/README.md

 # ALIKE: Accurate and Lightweight Keypoint Detection and Descriptor Extraction

 ALIKE applies a differentiable keypoint detection module to detect accurate sub-pixel keypoints.
-The network can run at 95 frames per second for 640 x 480 images on NVIDIA Titan RTX GPU and achieve equivalent performance with the state-of-the-arts.
+The network can run at 95 frames per second for 640 x 480 images on NVIDIA Titan X (Pascal) GPU and achieve equivalent performance with the state-of-the-arts.
 ALIKE benefits real-time applications in resource-limited platforms/devices.
 Technical details are described in [this paper](https://arxiv.org/pdf/2112.02906.pdf).

 > ```
 > Xiaoming Zhao, Xingming Wu, Jinyu Miao, Weihai Chen, Peter C. Y. Chen, Zhengguo Li, "ALIKE: Accurate and Lightweight Keypoint